nreibel/rpi-safe-shutdown/README.md

 * That's it

 # Configuration
 By default, a 2s delay is configured on GPIO3 (physical pin 5).
 GPIO3 is recommanded because it allows to wake the Pi with the same button.
-Both delay and pin can be changed in safe_shutdown.sh.
+Both delay and pin can be changed in safe_shutdown.sh (be sure to run install.sh after any modification to install the new script)

 # Advantages
 * Allows for a delay to avoid unwanted shutdowns